-This is the fourth in a series of interviews with grassroots advocates who are participants in Death with Dignity National Center’s new State Leadership Incubator.
+This is the fourth in a series of interviews with grassroots advocates who are participants in Death with Dignity National Center’s State Leadership Incubator.
 Today, we’re speaking with Valerie Lovelace, founder of It’s My Death in Maine (now Maine Death with Dignity).

 Other stories in the series:

 - “Personal Liberty and Choice: Ed Tiryakian on Advocating for Death with Dignity in North Carolina”